debaditc/techvidyarthi/content/about.md

 slug = "about"
 +++

 Debaditya considers himself as Vidyārthī which is a Sanskrit word (means "Student").
-This website is my journal on sharing technology knowledge with everyone and also learn during the journey.
+This website is Deb's journal on sharing technology knowledge with everyone and also learn during his tech journey.

 # Areas of Interests